-Silver gelatin fiber-based prints on baryta paper
+Alternative option: silver gelatin fiber-based prints on baryta paper

 Wilhelm Imaging Research has called black and white silver gelatin prints on baryta the “gold standard” of photographic stability.
 I call my premium-priced prints “museum quality” because I have them printed by a top-notch lab in the northeast that actually prints photographs for museums.
 This paper has a superior beauty and longevity.
 They are slightly shiny, but the surface is spectacular and the tonal range is amazing.